nguyenvukhang/kitty2/docs/shell-integration.rst

 Shell integration
 -------------------

-kitty has the ability to integrate closely within common shells, such as `zsh
+alatty has the ability to integrate closely within common shells, such as `zsh
 <https://www.zsh.org/>`__, `fish <https://fishshell.com>`__ and `bash
 <https://www.gnu.org/software/bash/>`__ to enable features such as jumping to
 previous prompts in the scrollback, viewing the output of the last command in